Stevens-System/.github/profile/README.md

 # Stevens-System

-This organization (a repo of repos) is an eco-system for two most badass courses at Stevens Institute of Technology:
+This organization (a repo of repos) is an for two most badass courses at Stevens Institute of Technology:
 - **(CS-382)** Computer Architecture & Organization;
 - **(CS-392)** Systems Programming.